Ryo-N7/Ryo-N7.github.io/_posts/2019-03-07-tokyoR-76-roundup.md

 perplexity values from the `ldatuning` package.
 [Here](http://freerangestats.info/blog/2017/01/05/topic-model-cv) is a
-great blog post by [Peter Ellis](https://twitter.com/ellis2013nz) on using cross-validation on “perplexity” to determine the optimal number of topics.
+great blog post by [Peter Ellis](https://twitter.com/ellis2013nz) on using cross-validation on perplexity to determine the optimal number of topics.
 Below is the final finished product that gives you recipes for nutritious and balanced meals for seven dinners!